Manzanit0/londibot/README.md

 ## What is Londibot?

-Londibot started as a wrapper around the TFL API so would get aquainted with Clojure when I first arrived to London (Autumn 2018), but as I spent more time in the city, I realized that the public transport services were slightly underwhelming – it's not unusual for any underground line to suffer delays a couple of times a day.
+Londibot started as a wrapper around the TFL API so I could get aquainted with Clojure when I first arrived to London (Autumn 2018).
+As I spent more time in the city, I realized that the public transport services were slightly underwhelming – it's not unusual for any underground line to suffer delays a couple of times a day.
 That's when I decided that the TFL API wrapper could actually be so much more and help me with that struggle.

-Currently, Londibot is a Telegram/Slack bot which allows users to subscribe to any underground/overground line so it notifies them upon any service change, be it a disruption or a recovery.
+Currently, **Londibot is a Telegram/Slack bot which allows users to subscribe to any underground/overground line so it notifies them upon any service change**, be it a disruption or a recovery.
 It supports a wide variety of commands, all the way from `/status` to `/subscribe Victoria, Metropolitan`.
+More on this below.

 ## And technically, how is it structured?

-Since Londibot has been the application through which I have gotten aquainted with Elixir (it started as Clojure, but ((((¯\_(ツ)_/¯))))), it has suffered many major changes.
-Currently Londibot is structured in different blocks.
+Currently Londibot runs as a Phoenix application.
+It's divided between all the core logic under the `londibot` directory and all the web stuffs under `londibot_web`.
+Furthermore, the core business logic under `londibot` is presented under the following structure:

 - **TFL**, takes care of connecting via HTTP with the TFL API and adding the logic of which statuses are good, bad, etc.
 - **Subscriptions**, is in charge of handling user subscriptions to lines.
 It saves and queries them.
 - **Notifications** is one of the bigger blocks.
 It contains the different wrappers for the Slack/Telegram messaging APIs as well as a worker which polls TFL and discerns when to send a message or not.
 - **Commands** contains the logic to be executed for each command sent to the bot.
-- **Web** is basically the handlers of the webhooks for the Slack and Telegram APIs.

 ## Using Londibot